-The Ministry of Innovation and Technology is responsible for the management of vocational training and adult education (AL); Since 2019, this also includes higher education vocational training curricula.
-Coordination and implementation of the policy is ensured by the National Vocational and Adult Education Office and (since 2019) the Innovative Training Support Center.
+The Ministry of Innovation and Technology is responsible for the management of vocational training and adult education (AL); From 2019, this will also include higher education vocational training curricula.
+Coordination and implementation of the policy is ensured by the National Vocational and Adult Education Office and (from 2019) the Innovative Training Support Center.
 The social partners develop vocational training policy through participation in advisory bodies such as regional Chambers of Commerce.
-Education and training providers, chambers, employers, and trade unions are developing proposals to adapt vocational training programs and qualifications to labour market needs.
+Education and training providers, chambers, employers and trade unions are developing proposals to adapt vocational training programs and qualifications to labour market needs.
 The Chamber of Commerce and Industry is responsible for the registration and certification of apprenticeships (UNESCO 2021).